johnsonjh/pcdos-crc/README.md

 * You can examine the output of the
   [latest GitLab CI/CD job](https://gitlab.com/dps8m/crc/-/pipelines/latest)
-  which includes build output from various legacy MS-DOS compilers.
+  which includes build output from various legacy MS‑DOS compilers.

 ## Platform specifics